dappforce/subsocial-docs/docs/basics/content-staking/Overview.md

 # Reward Splitting

-In some circumstances, rewards may be split between multiple wallets.
+In some circumstances, rewards may be split between multiple users.

 If Alice posts in her own space, she will receive 100% of the rewards given to her post.